yenthusiastic/Musical-Wristband/Project_Documentation.md

 <h3>4.
 Sewing the wristband together</h3>

-Now that the touch sensors have been embroidered on the front of the textile, we can cut out the piece of the size we need for the wristband.
+Now that the conductive pads have been embroidered on the front of the textile, we can cut out the piece of the size we need for the wristband.
 I cut a piece of around 250mmx85mm and then sew the edges into the back side.
 We can now make a pocket for the microcontroller at the back side.

 <img src="/Media/Photo%206.3a.jpg" width="300" height="400">